beakerandjake/advent-of-code-runner/CONTRIBUTING.md

 The order of the links is very important.
 Some links expect certain args to be present and will fail if those ars are missing.
 For instance `outputPuzzleLink` requires an args object like `{ year, day, level }`.
 These fields are added to the args object by the earlier links `getYear` and `getNextUnsolvedPuzzle`.

 ## Tests
+[Jest](https://github.com/facebook/jest) is used for unit testing.
+There is no set coverage target, but the goal is to have as many quality tests as possible.
+Tests can be ran locally using the `npm test` command, you could also run `npm test -- --coverage` to see code coverage.

 ## Code Style Guide